square/square-connect-go-sdk/swagger/docs/GiftCardActivitiesApi.md

 > CreateGiftCardActivityResponse CreateGiftCardActivity(ctx, body)
 CreateGiftCardActivity

-Creates a gift card activity.
-For more information, see  [GiftCardActivity](https://developer.squareup.com/docs/gift-cards/using-gift-cards-api#giftcardactivity) and  [Using activated gift cards](https://developer.squareup.com/docs/gift-cards/using-gift-cards-api#using-activated-gift-cards).
+Creates a gift card activity to manage the balance or state of a [gift card](entity:GiftCard).
+For example, you create an `ACTIVATE` activity to activate a gift card with an initial balance  before the gift card can be used.

 ### Required Parameters